 [sam id=”2″ name=”Banner-post” codes=”true”] |

-The director of the film Akira, Jaume Collet-Serra , released news about the Cyberpunk film production to the Coming Soon .
-According to the filmmaker, the only way to adapt Akira is to take the spirit of the story and do it.
+Akira director Jaume Collet-Serra shared news about the Cyberpunk film production with Coming Soon .
+According to the filmmaker, the only way to adapt Akira is to capture the spirit of the story and make it his own.

-In other words, the film will be completely different from the manga, just like its 1988 anime version produced by Katsuhiro Otomo .
+In other words, the film will be completely different from the manga, as well as its 1988 anime version produced by Katsuhiro Otomo .

 “I hope I can bring good characters to the story.
 In the manga, I don't believe the protagonists are the main characters.
 In fact, no one is interesting.
-Tetsuo becomes important because bad things happen to him and Kaneda is very two-dimensional.
-This is part of Japanese culture, we don't see great characters - they are used to move the story and philosophy of the material forward.”
+Tetsuo becomes important because bad things happen to him, and Kaneda is very two-dimensional.
+This is part of Japanese culture; we don't see great characters—they are used to move the story and philosophy forward.”

-The director also spoke about fidelity to the manga and anime. “ I don't think you can make a film about Akira and expect everyone to understand.
+The director also spoke about faithfulness to the manga and anime. “ I don't think you can make a film about Akira and expect everyone to understand it.
 You have to make three or four films in one and put the essence of the story there.
 If you're a fan, you already know what it's about and you'll see that it's part of the same world.
 Simplifying would be a mistake.
-I think that if a character tries to explain something about the plot to the audience at the end of the second act we have a problem.
-[Akira] It's more like an existential opera.
+I think if a character tries to explain something about the plot to the audience at the end of the second act, we have a problem.
+[Akira] is more like an existential opera.
 It's something that can only be explained in the manga.
-Even the anime is hard to follow .”
+Even in the anime, it's difficult to follow .”

-At some time ago, actor Garrett Hedlund (Pacific Rin) was linked to the project.
-In the first rumors about the adaptation, the story would take place in Neo-Manhattan instead of Neo-Tokyo and would feature Ken Watanabe and Kristen Stewart.
-More news soon.
+Garrett Hedlund for some time .
+Early rumors about the adaptation suggested the story would be set in Neo-Manhattan instead of Neo-Tokyo and would star Ken Watanabe and Kristen Stewart.
+More news to come.

 Via: Coming-soon